zarashima/github-actions-sample/README.md

 # deploy-action-test
-Temporary repo for testing deploy actions
+Sample repo demonstrating deploy actions

 Contains a barebones Dockerfile which creates a test docker image, and the [Github Workflow](.github/workflows/main.yml) file which triggers the deployment of this image.